Last Updated on March 26, 2023

 Dachshunds are active dogs that need nutrition that has been formulated to support their energy levels with reasonable quantities of protein.

-4. Dangers of stunted or accelerated growth for Dachshunds
+4. Dangers of stunted or accelerated growth

 You need to take care of your Dachshund when he is still young as his bones and joints are very fragile at this time.

 Puppies that jump up and down too much or that are not carried properly could be at risk of developing intervertebral disk disease, which is caused by increased stress on your dog’s spine.